ProjectEvergreen/greenwood/packages/plugin-polyfills/README.md

 - Internet Explorer <= 11
 - Mobile Browsers

 > See Greenwood's [browser support](https://www.greenwoodjs.io/about/how-it-works#browser-support) and [evergreen build](https://www.greenwoodjs.io/about/how-it-works#evergreen-build) docs for more information on how Greenwood handles browser support out of the box.
+Or visit [caniuse.com](https://caniuse.com/) to look up specific support for specific browsers.

 > This package assumes you already have `@greenwood/cli` installed.